You can take theory tests in all categories and renew your Norwegian driving licence at the Traffic station at The Governor of Svalbard.

 Driving licence for category S – snow scooter

-A driving licence in categories A, A1, B and T also permits you to drive snow scooters (category S) regardless of when the driving licence was acquired.
+If you have qualified for a driving licence in categories A, A1, B and T you are also permitted to drive snow scooters (category S)

 Renewing a Norwegian driving licence